Learn How to Prevent Mold After Water Damage

 - Turn the water off in your home, especially if your water damage is coming from a source within your home.

 - Be sure to turn off all Air Conditioning units and heating systems.
+You should keep your home at a moderate temperature if possible, but avoid use of the central HVAC system.
 Excess coolness or heat can complicate the drying process.

 - Turn off any fans in the house, whether they’re ceiling fans, box fans, or free standing ones.
 Using your fans to dry out water can often spread any mold spores throughout the house.